 For centuries, farmers used animals like cows or donkeys to plough the earth and carry the food from the harvests, by pulling the plough, the cows cart and other farming implements.

 When tractors, harvesters and other implements became available, the traditional ways were left behind and farming became a quicker and easier activity for those working the lands.
 However, these traditional ways subsist in the smallest and most rural areas of Portugal.

 Technological development made some activities obsolete, especially those linked to navigation in some of the Portuguese rivers like Douro, Vouga and Sado.

 In Douro river, and for many years, many were the rabelo boats that navigated its waters.
 Their main function was the transport of barrels of the famous Port wine from the wineries in Douro Wine Region to the cellars located downstream, in Vila Nova de Gaia.

 Further south, in Vouga river mouth (Ria de Aveiro), it was the moliceiro boats to navigate the waters.
-These boats were used in the 19th and 20th centuries to grab moliço (seaweed) to be used as a fertilizer in agriculture.
+These boats were used in the 19th and 20th centuries to harvest moliço (seaweed) to be used as a fertiliser in agriculture.